Garima Singh: Personal life

 Sanjay Singh was adopted by the king of Amethi, Rananjay Singh, as his heir prior to the abolition of all royal privileges in India and as such he inherited the former royal estates.
 In 1989, he had removed his wife Garima from the palace after beginning a relationship with Ameeta, who had recently been widowed.
-In 2014, Garima and her children took up residence at another palace in Amethi, called Bhupati Bhawan, and refused to move.
+In 2014, Garima and her children took up residence at another palace in Amethi, called Bhupati Bhawan, and refused to evacuate the property.
 Local people gathered to support her, claiming that she, rather than Ameeta, was the real queen.
-Amidst claim and counter-claim, Anant Vikram Singh, who is Sanjay's son, has had the support of his mother in alleging that Ameeta has been undermining his future inheritance of various formerly royal properties.
+Amidst claims and counter-claims, Anant Vikram Singh, who is Sanjay's son, has had the support of his mother in alleging that Ameeta has been undermining his future inheritance of various formerly royal properties.
 Sanjay denies the allegations, and also denies claims that the local people are not being looked after by the family in the manner that is customary.
 Garima claims that she entered the palace in support of her children, who all blame Ameeta for the troubles that have arisen since Sanjay and Ameeta began their relationship.

 Political career

 Singh contested the 2017 Uttar Pradesh Assembly election as a Bharatiya Janata Party candidate and defeated her nearest competitor, Gayatri Prasad from the Samajwadi Party, with a margin of 5,065 votes.
 Another contestant in that election was Ameeta Singh, who stood as an Indian National Congress candidate.
 The BJP hoped to win the seat by exploiting local sympathy for Garima, who is a relative of V. P. Singh, a former Prime Minister of India.
 Both women named Sanjay Singh as their spouse in their election affidavits.
-BJP spokespeople claimed the result was indeed one based on elector's feelings about the long-running family drama.
+BJP spokespeople claimed the result was indeed one based on the electorate's feelings about the long-running family drama.